maniospas/pygrank/docs/userguide/basics.md

 of arguments are provided.
-The example below creates a signal attached on a `networkx` graph that includes nodes 'A' and 'C' with values of 3 and 2 respectively and sets 0 to all other nodes.
+The example below creates a signal attached on a `networkx` graph that includes nodes 'A' and 'C' with values of 3 and 2 respectively and sets 0 to all other nodes in the graph.
 Learn about different graph types you can work with in the setup guide [here](setup.md).